Eudonet SaaS General Terms and Conditions of Use

 In the event of an incident on the network, EUDONET undertakes to use all means at its disposal to restore access to the services as soon as possible.

 EUDONET reserves the right to temporarily interrupt all or part of the Services for technical reasons by providing four (4) calendar days’ notice thereof.
-Where possible, scheduled interruptions will be programmed to take place outside business hours (9:00 am to 6:00 pm, Paris time).
+Where possible, scheduled interruptions will be programmed to take place outside business hours (9:00 am to 5:00 pm, Montreal time).
 In no case may an interruption exceed four (4) consecutive hours during business hours.
 Routine operations and maintenance procedures (backups, software updates) generally do not require any interruption of the Services.
 The EUDONET equipment is designed to operate twenty-four hours a day, seven days a week (24/7).

 EUDONET reserves the right to change the Software features at any time.